JeffersonLab/clara-docs/docs/clas/installation.md

 ## CLARA Run-time Environment (CRE)

-Installation and data processing instructions are presented for the Clara Java binding.
+Installation and data processing instructions are presented for the CLARA Java binding.

 First set the CLARA\_HOME environmental variable that points to the CLARA CLAS12 distribution (/UserHome/myClara or /UserHome/clas12-v4)